codeigniter4/CodeIgniter4/user_guide_src/source/libraries/throttler.rst

     :returns: The number of seconds until another token should be available.
     :rtype: integer

-    After ``check()`` has been ran and returned FALSE, this method can be used to determine the time until a new token should be available and the action can be tried again.

-    In this case, the minimum enforced wait time is one second.
+    After ``check()`` has been run and returned FALSE, this method can be used to determine the time until a new token should be available and the action can be tried again.
+In this case the minimum enforced wait time is one second.